Chart Color Schemes

 Esperance Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 17.4%, significantly lower than the Australian average of 30.4%.
+The area has lower university qualification rates than the Australian average, with 17.4% compared to 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 14.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (30.3%).
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (30.3%).

-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
-This includes 13.1% in primary education, 7.6% in secondary education, and 1.8% pursuing tertiary education.
-A network of 9 schools operates within Esperance Surrounds, educating approximately 448 students as of the latest data.
-The area demonstrates typical Australian school conditions (ICSEA: 950) with balanced educational opportunities.
+Educational participation is high at 28.7%, with 13.1% in primary education, 7.6% in secondary education, and 1.8% pursuing tertiary education.
+There are 9 schools operating within Esperance Surrounds educating approximately 448 students, with typical Australian school conditions (ICSEA: 950) and balanced educational opportunities.
 The educational mix includes 7 primary, 1 secondary, and 1 K-12 school.
-School places per 100 residents are at 10.2, below the regional average of 16.5, with some students possibly attending schools in nearby areas.
+School places per 100 residents are lower than the regional average at 10.2 compared to 16.5, with some students possibly attending schools in nearby areas.

 Frequently Asked Questions - Education